hellokenlee/NeneEngine2/README.md

 #### Namespace

 You can use namespaces to organize your classes, functions and variables where appropriate.
-But Nene Engine uses some special single letter namespaces to annotate the category of the classes or functions:
+But Nene Engine uses some special namespaces to annotate the category of the classes or functions:

 ```c++
 // Interface